Takoyakiisgood/Integrated-Project-ESCEL/README.md

 We came out with this idea with the thought that the generation is rapidly growing into the digital age and with more and more people required in the field of technology, there would be a need to lay down a good foundation on how to use a computer's keyboard.
 We noticed that in the past generation, when adults did not have a computer to practice typing, they are generally slower at typing with little efficiency.
 We want to help others learn how ot type faster with more accurancy simultaneously.
 With many employers looking out for candidates that can type fast and accurately, this skill would increase the chances of employment since typing fast can increase productivity.

-We created a fictional world where the world was taken over by robot monsters, who have also stoen the eggs of many robot pets.
-Players, as heros, would have to rescue these robot pets from the robot monsters
+In the adventure mode, we created a fictional world where the world was taken over by robot monsters, who have also stoen the eggs of many robot pets.
+Players, as heros, would have to rescue these robot pets from the robot monsters.
+By winning and defeating these monsters,

 ## **User Stories**
 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: